Pro Audio Company Names:

-RANE An anagram made from the four letters common to the founder's first and last names.
+RANE An anagram made from the four letters common to the founder's, Steve Brakken, Rick Bernard, Larry Winter and Linda Brakken (now Arink), first and last names.

 RAT Sound Systems Originally RAT Sound was an acronym for Recording Art Technical Sound, but since they rarely did recording it was soon changed to Reliable Audio Technology.
 The founder was Dave Levine, who everyone knows today by his adopted nickname: Dave Rat.

 RCI Custom Products Created in 1992 as a division of RCI Systems, Inc., which was formerly RCI Sound, which was derived from Recording Consultants Incorporated.
 Originally founded in 1970 by Jay Kingery.
 The RCI Custom division was created and managed continually by Doug Macuch, Sold by Kingery to DMX Music in 2000, purchased by Macuch in February of 2006.

 Rickenbacker After cofounder Adolph Rickenbacker (WWI flying legend Eddie

 RealTraps Co-founder Ethan Winer explains, "My partner and I started the company in 2003 in response to the popular but minimally effective foam "bass traps" being sold.
 So our products are "real" bass traps that actually work well to below 100 Hz."